 Actionable Drills: Practice Smarter On Driving Range Mats (Not Harder)

-Drill 1: Focus Only On "Ball-First" Contract
+Drill 1: Focus Only On "Ball-First" Contact

-Concentrate ony our process for the first buckets.
+Concentrate on your process for the first buckets.
 Feel this contact and you can begin replicating to ingrain swing on every shot!

 Here’s how to set it up: